 The SSAC undertakes ongoing risk analysis to identify a prioritized list of topics for SSAC work.
 However, the ICANN Board, Advisory Committees (ACs), Supporting Organizations (SOs) or other bodies within ICANN may request that the SSAC review, comment, or give feedback on a specific topic or issue at any time.

 How do I participate in the SSAC?

-How does SSAC report its findings and recommendations?
+How does SSAC document its work?

 - Advisories address a security or stability matter in a timely manner, with sufficient background information to appraise the community of the issue or threat.
 Advisories typically include recommended actions to remedy a problem, or reduce a threat.
 Advisories may also recommend subsequent action by SSAC, ICANN, or a broader community involved with Internet security.

 - Correspondence comprises those documents which are on topics of an administrative, governance or community-related nature and are normally signed by the SSAC Chair.
 They may take the form of a letter or a response submitted to a public comment forum.

 - Comments are responses to public calls for comments by ICANN, the ICANN Board of Directors, ICANN committees, and committee task forces.

 A goal of the SSAC is to ensure that its work results in specific actions whenever possible.
 In order to measure progress towards this goal, the SSAC tracks any effects of each recommendation.
 For documents that contain recommendations for the ICANN Board, the Board Action Request Register (ARR) captures the information required to understand the status of advice and tracks it from when it is given through implementation.